Electric vehicle charging stations

 What types of chargers are installed?

-How are locations selected?
+How are charging locations selected?

 Charging station locations are selected to maximise usage and community benefit.
 Some of the following factors are considered when selecting sites: